jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JCS-For-Greenplum-Level-Agreement-SLA.md

 #### 2.7 Service Functions

-The JCS for Greenplum is the online MPP massively parallel processing data repository service, which can be subscribed via Web or API.
-For details of all functions of JCS for Greenplum, please refer to specific instruction documentation, technical documentation and help documentation provided by JD Cloud & AI on the official website.
-All the functional changes of JCS for Greenplum that may affect users will be announced to the users.
+The Data Warehouse JDW is the online MPP massively parallel processing data warehouse service, which can be subscribed via Web or API.
+For details of all functions of Data Warehouse JDW, please refer to specific instruction documentation, technical documentation and help documentation provided by JD Cloud & AI on the official website.
+All the functional changes of Data Warehouse JDW that may affect users will be announced to the users.

 #### 2.8 Service Availability

 · Service availability: Not below 99.90%.

-· The formula for computing the availability of JCS for Greenplum is as follows: all available time for a single database instance per service cycle/ (all available time for a single database instance per service cycle + all unavailable time for a single database instance per service cycle).
+· The formula for computing the availability of Data Warehouse JDW is as follows: all available time for a single database instance per service cycle/ (all available time for a single database instance per service cycle + all unavailable time for a single database instance per service cycle).

 Where,

-(1) Availability of JCS for Greenplum is counted by service cycle to the extent that a service cycle is a natural month and if it is less than a month, then it is not counted as a service cycle.
+(1) Availability of Data Warehouse JDW is counted by service cycle to the extent that a service cycle is a natural month and if it is less than a month, then it is not counted as a service cycle.
 The business unit of statistics is single database instance, and the time unit is minute.

-(2) Unavailable time: Only services provided by JCS for Greenplum are unavailable for continuous 5 minutes or above can be regarded as unavailable time.
+(2) Unavailable time: Only services provided by Data Warehouse JDW are unavailable for continuous 5 minutes or above can be regarded as unavailable time.
 If the unavailable time is less than 5 minutes, it does not account for unavailable time.
-The unavailable time of JCS for Greenplum Services shall exclude daily system maintenance time and unavailable time due to user reasons, the third party reasons or force majeure.
+The unavailable time of Data Warehouse JDW Services shall exclude daily system maintenance time and unavailable time due to user reasons, the third party reasons or force majeure.

 #### 2.9 Fault Recovery Capability